Which Credit Cards Can Help Me Build Business Credit?

 1. Capital on Tap Business Credit Card

 Capital on Tap reports to two the major commercial credit reporting agencies, making it a good choice if you want to build business credit.
 The Capital on Tap Business Credit Card is a particularly attractive card.
-It offers a sign-up bonus: Spend $15,000 in the first 3 months for $200 cashback for a $0 annual fee.
+It offers a sign-up bonus: NA for a $0 annual fee.

-Ongoing reward points are solid as well: 1.5% unlimited cashback with no annual fee.
+Ongoing reward points are solid as well: 1.5% unlimited cashback.

 2. BILL Divvy Corporate Card